mjordan/islandora_feeds/README.md

 To get this to work, you must do the following:

 * Install Feeds Tamper.
-* Configure the field in your Drupal content type that will accept repeated values so that it accepts an "Unlimited" number of values.
+* Configure the field in your Drupal content type that will accept repeated values so that it accepts an unlimited number of values.
-* In your Feeds Importer, click on the Tamper tab and in the list of field mappings, click on "+Add plugin" for the field that will accept repeated values (same one you configured in the previous step).
+* In your Feeds Importer, click on the Tamper tab and in the list of field mappings, and click on "+Add plugin" for the field that will accept repeated values (same one you configured in the previous step).
-* Add the "Explode" Tamper plugin, and in the String Separator field, enter the same character you used to delimit your subvalues in the CSV file.
+* Add the "Explode" Tamper plugin, and in the String Separator field, enter the same character you used to delimit your subvalues in the CSV file (in the example above, a semicolon).

 ### Adding thumbnails